 Use The Right Card – I always recommend paying for your airline tickets with a credit card that has travel insurance.
 This is especially true when flying on an airline that doesn’t have many flights like the larger airlines.
 If you’re flight is delayed or cancelled, that insurance can really come in handy.

 Using Points – Using points to pay for flights on discount airlines can be tough if you pay for them at the airport.
-The only way I can think of would be to use a card, like the Capital One Venture Card, that allows you to “erase” the purchase from your statement by redeeming points.
+The only way I can think of would be to use a card, like the card_name, that allows you to redeem your points for a statement credit.

 Buying Spirit Airlines tickets at the airport are definitely cheaper and can save you a ton of money.
 The process was very smooth and didn’t require any hoops to jump through.
 With the mixed reports out there, I’d be curious to know if you had any issues.
 Leave me a comment below and let me know how it went.